 The Sanjay Gandhi National Park is a mini forest in the Heart of Mumbai and has all-in-one entertainment.

-It has Van Rain mini train, Animal Safari, Caves, Water fountain, Flora Fauna, Playground, and a playful environment where children and adults can experience nature and spend the full day with families and friends.
+It has Van Rain mini train, Animal Safari, Caves, a Water fountain, Flora Fauna, Playground, and a playful environment where children and adults can experience nature and spend the whole day with families and friends.

-It is a must-visit place if you are a tourist or even if you are a local in Mumbai.
-Close to the city but yet a healthy green forest which makes Mumbai proud.
+It is a must-visit place if you are a tourist or even a local in Mumbai.
+Close to the city but a healthy green forest which makes Mumbai proud.

 12. Esselworld/Water Kingdom